sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/09-protect-data.md

 2. Ensure secure communication channels are properly configured
 3. Utilize TLS connections for all connectivity between a client and external-facing, HTTP-based services
 4. Ensure the TLS connections do not fall back to insecure or unencrypted communication
+5. Turn off older protocols to avoid protocol downgrade attacks
-5. Utilize a single standard TLS implementation with (preferably the latest) secure version of TLS
+6. Utilize a single standard TLS implementation with (preferably the latest) secure version of TLS
-6. Ensure the TLS connections are configured appropriately to validate certificates received before communicating and checking revocation status
+7. Ensure the TLS connections are configured appropriately to validate certificates received before communicating and checking revocation status

 #### References